 You can complain about housing associations to the Housing Ombudsman Service.
 The Ombudsman can't usually help you until you have gone through the housing association's complaints procedure.
 It also can't usually help you if you have a court case about your complaint.

 The Ombudsman decides whether it can investigate your complaint.
-If the rules allow it to, it investigates.
-The Ombudsman may ask you questions as well as the housing association.
+It will investigate if the rules allow it to.
+The Ombudsman may ask you questions as well as contacting the housing association.
 The Ombudsman then comes to a decision.

 If the Ombudsman upholds your complaint, it could recommend that the housing association treat you properly and possibly to pay you compensation.